Michael-Bitbar/Appium-Tips-Tricks/README.md

 In order to take advantage of Bitbar Testing infrastructure, devices and testing capabilities, additional Desired Capabilities have been introduced.
 When running your Appium tests from client-side some of these desired capabilities are mandatory and some not:

 ## testdroid_username
-> Mandatory: yes
+Mandatory: yes;
-> Description: The email registered at Bitbar Testing
+Description: The email registered at Bitbar Testing;
-> Example: username@domain.com
+Example: username@domain.com;
-> Java: capabilities.SetCapability("testdroid_testTimeout", 1200);
+Java: capabilities.SetCapability("testdroid_testTimeout", 1200);

 ## testdroid_password
 Mandatory: yes